 The architectural lesson is important: LLaVA reported useful multimodal instruction-following behavior from a pretrained vision encoder, an LLM, and a learned projector, without introducing a new vision backbone.[7]

-Most strong VLMs are not trained in one jump from raw images to polished chat behavior.
-They are usually built in stages, with each stage solving a different problem.
+A common published VLM recipe doesn't train in one jump from raw images to polished chat behavior.
+It uses stages, with each stage solving a different problem.

 | Stage | Typical objective | What it teaches |